gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    fragments of the protected user message this should only occur in case of implementation errors or internal hardware failures.

-   Connection ID SHOULD NOT be negotiated.
+   The DTLS Connection ID SHOULD NOT be negotiated (Section 9 of
+   {{I-D.ietf-tls-dtls13}}).
 If DTLS 1.3 is used, the length field MUST NOT be omitted and a 16 bit sequence number SHOULD be used.